Family Safari Holidays

 Our MD’s four-year old on a family safari in the Eastern Cape, South Africa

-Once children are 7 or 8, they will enjoy a slightly longer game drive.
-We’re talking perhaps 3 or 4 hours and again there needs to be a relatively high concentration of wildlife.
+Once children are seven or eight, they will enjoy a slightly longer game drive.
+We’re talking perhaps three or four hours – and again there needs to be a relatively high concentration of wildlife.
 Interest will quickly start to dissipate if there are long stretches with nothing to see, so the particular park or conservation area needs to be chosen with care.

-Older children (12 plus?) may last longer still, but realistically even for older children, a half day safari is probably enough in one go.
-The ideal itinerary would have a morning game drive that can be extended if everyone is engaged and loving it, but which can finish at lunch if the family have had enough.
-And then an optional one again in the afternoon for those that are interested.
+Older children (12 plus) may last longer still, but realistically, even for older children, a half-day safari is probably enough in one go.
+The ideal itinerary would have a morning game drive that can be extended if everyone is engaged and loving it, but that can finish at lunch if the family has had enough.
+And then an optional one again in the afternoon for those who are interested.

 How safe is a safari for children?